One of the great things about surfing is that you will never ride two identical waves.

 Sometimes, the best plan to break away from monotony, crowded lineups, and orthodoxy is to unfollow the norm and the informal, pre-established rules.

-Skateboarding, for instance, although a relatively new sport, found its own rebellious mode and quickly set a universal, no-rules guideline.
+Skateboarding, although a relatively new sport, found its own rebellious mode and quickly set a universal, no-rules guideline.

 Ride what, where, when, and how you want to ride - that's the only secret to success if you're a regular sidewalk surfer.